Cosmic Ray Energetics and Mass (CREAM) - 12.22.16

 - CREAM has accumulated ~161 days of data during six successful balloon flights over Antarctica.
 This longest known exposure for a single balloon-borne experiment verified the instrument design and reliability.
 The key value in residing on the ISS is the long exposure above the atmosphere and orders of magnitude greater statistics without the secondary particle background inherent in balloon experiments.

-- One of the key discoveries CREAM made with balloon flights is spectral hardening, which contradicts the traditional view that a simple power law can represent cosmic rays without deviations below the "knee", around 3 x1015 eV, where the cosmic ray spectrum steepens.
+- One of the key discoveries CREAM made with balloon flights is spectral hardening, which contradicts the traditional view that a simple power law can represent cosmic rays without deviations below the "knee", around 3x1015electron volts (eV), where the cosmic ray spectrum steepens.
 The current CREAM result provides important constraints on cosmic ray acceleration and propagation models, and it must be accounted for in explanations of the electron anomaly, which generated a lot of excitement in the science community, as well as the media, due to its possible dark matter explanation.
-CREAM on the ISS would greatly reduce the statistical uncertainties, and extend balloon-borne CREAM measurements, to energies beyond any reach possible with balloon flights.
-They will provide keys to understanding the origin, acceleration and propagation of cosmic rays.
+CREAM on the ISS may greatly reduce the statistical uncertainties, and extend balloon-borne CREAM measurements, to energies beyond any reach possible with balloon flights, providing keys to understanding the origin, acceleration and propagation of cosmic rays.

 A century-old mystery in astrophysics is the origin of cosmic rays, which are naked atomic nuclei accelerated in deep space that can damage electronics and humans alike.
 CREAM, which has been highly successful in several long-duration balloon flights, observes features in the energy spectra and populations of cosmic rays and helps establish limits on their acceleration by supernovae.

 The origins of cosmic rays and the mechanisms that accelerate them to high speeds are among the oldest questions in modern astrophysics.
 Results from CREAM bring the science community closer to answering those questions, and build a stronger understanding of the fundamental structure of the universe.